IvannYang/FFGO-Video-Customization/README.md

 ### Test data
 - Test data is available in [Data](https://github.com/zli12321/FFGO-Video-Customization/tree/main/Data/combined_first_frames) folder.
+All test data involving personal portrait rights has been removed.
 [0-data.csv](https://github.com/zli12321/FFGO-Video-Customization/blob/main/Data/combined_first_frames/0-data.csv) has the input image path and the caption to generate the video.
 - Test data materials are available in [data_materials](https://github.com/zli12321/FFGO-Video-Customization/tree/main/Data/data_materials) folder.
 These are materials that can form the final input image for video generations.
 - Get your own test data: find any images online and segment out the elements as RGBA layer, then combine it with a background using our [combine script]().